danielwillgeorge/bw_email_server/README.md

 # Brightwheel Email Server API Demo

 Hello!
 Welcome to the Brightwheel Email Server API.
-This API provides an easy way to direct email traffic to one of two 3rd-party email services; namely, Sendgrid and Snailgun.
+This API provides an easy way to direct email traffic to one of two 3rd-party email services; namely, Spendgrid and Snailgun.

 ## Getting Started